Legion State Park: History

 The park is one of the original Mississippi state parks developed by the Civilian Conservation Corps in the 1930s.
 The CCC began creating the park in October 1934; it opened the public in July 1937.
 It includes the Legion Lodge, a hand-hewn log structure that has remained unaltered since its construction.
+Legion Lodge is the oldest structure within a Mississippi state park.

 Activities and amenities

 The park features fishing on two small lakes (12 acre and 4 acre), primitive and developed campsites, cabins and cottages, a 1.6 mi nature trail, picnic area, and CCC-era visitors center.